rotanpranto/Music-steaming-site/README.md

 # Music-steaming-site
-Description: This steaming site uses the potential of mern stack and ML.
+Description: This steaming site used the potential of mern stack and ML.

 File Structure: